 Working with Fanny taught me that training isn't about trying to suppress a dog’s natural instincts, but rather, trying to understand them and set up an environment that offers them a better lifestyle.
 Dogs are dogs -- they don't come with an intuitive understanding of how to live in a human world, and they certainly do not speak English.

-Connecting with Dogs is the culmination of 15 years of personal experience, professional training, hundreds of teaching hours, unwavering support from my ever-patient husband, and a lot of influence from a few amazing people along the way.
+Connecting with Dogs is the culmination of two decades of personal experience, professional training, hundreds of teaching hours, unwavering support from my ever-patient husband, and a lot of influence from several amazing people along the way.
 My mission is to be humane, my style is reward-based and my greatest teachers are the dogs I work with every day.
 My techniques combine compassion and the latest science.
 Mindful people who want to develop an honest connection with their dogs, participate in my practical, hands-on workshops, one-on-one sessions, and educational talks in Southeast Wisconsin.

 I am addicted to providing the best care for my clients.
 Being a dedicated professional means I'll forever be a student.
 Here are my certifications, memberships, and trainings so far: